KDE Plasma

 Apparently, Nextcloud is a free and open source way to synchronize your files on all your devices.
 I don’t know much about it yet, but its worth taking a look at.
 Nextcloud is a self hosted git repository.
 I’ve been using Microsoft OneDrive for years and it works fairly well, especially now that I’m working on this new Windows 10 desktop.
 Setting up a nextcloud or owncloud repostitory on Linode may be the best git repository and collaboration solution.

 I suspect that setting up free and open source git repositories is really simple, once you figure it out.
 I like having my files backed up on a commercial server.
 Commercial servers are way more secure than my own computers and I can access them from any computer.
+This is part of building your own private cloud of artificial intelligence.

 Kile

 You can certainly write stories with Kate.
 It is very simple and easy to use.
 Kate is really a code editor.
 You could use KWrite for writing stories.
-If you want to be a high performance writer of mathematics, chemical formulas and English or whatever your native languages is, then start investigating Kile and Latex.
-Latex is hard to learn, but if you want to write all kinds of professional documents, then take the time to learn how to write with Latex.
+If you want to be a high performance writer of mathematics, chemical formulas and English or whatever your native languages is, then start investigating Kile and LaTeX.
+LaTeX is hard to learn, but if you want to write all kinds of professional documents, then, take the time to learn how to write with LaTeX.
 It is well worth the effort.

 The way I study topics like this is; find some literature about the application and read it.
 Watch several different videos about the topic.
 Then, start exploring and experimenting with the software.
 Use it in your workflow.
 Find a project and use the tools to complete the project.

 Kile is a KDE application, so, it integrates into the KDE Plasma desktop environment very well.
-Use it to learn how to use Latex and get in the habit of using Markdown and Latex to improve your home office productivity.
+Use it to learn how to use LaTeX and get in the habit of using Markdown and LaTeX to improve your home office productivity.

 Ocular

 Ocular is KDE’s PDF reader.
 I assume it is another Katepart application.
 I’ve used it for years to read PDFs.
 It works very well.
 There’s not that much to say about it.
 Document readers don’t need to be very fancy.
 Readers are interested in the document they are reading, not the application they are reading it in.
+The most interesting thing about Ocular is that it is fully integrated into the KatePart ecosystem

 Calligra

 OpenOffice is the original Linux, GTK based, office productivity software.
 It works very well.
 LibreOffice is another alternative.
 The most valuable tool in these suites of office productivity tools is the spreadsheet tool.
-You can use OpenOffice to create a set of financial documents to help you monitor your home office productivity.
+You can use LibreOffice to create a set of financial documents to help you keep track of your home office productivity.
 The presentation software works fairly well, but you can create presentations in Latex and I encourage you to do so.
 Get in the habit of using Markdown and Latex for all your writing projects.
 The more you use it, the faster you will develop your expertise in that skill.

 I’ve never really used Calligra Sheets much.
 Maybe Sheets and Stage work just fine and KDE is not working on getting the bugs out of Calligra Words to encourage people to use Kile for producing documents.
-The developers of KDE probably use Kwrite, Kate and Kile and Markdown and Latex and are not interested in working on the bloated word processors.
+The developers of KDE probably use Kwrite, Kate and Kile and Markdown and LaTeX and are not interested in working on the bloated word processors.

 KDE Plasma is an advanced dashboard, for your personal cloud of artificial intelligence.
 Get the source code for Calligra cloned in your local development environment and start working on making it an advanced, high performance information processing system.
 Practice developing software by improving the code of KDE, Konsole, Calligra, Kontact, Falkon, Kate, Kile and KDevelop.
 If it is possible, I would like to see Konsole redesigned to run on the GPU, like Alacritty and Kitty, as soon as possible.
-In the mean time, I use Kitty to help me increase my home office productivity.
+In the mean time, I use WezTerm to help me increase my home office productivity.

 Calligra Words is the word processing application.
 You can use Calligra Words to produce PDFs or ebooks, flyers or letters for your business.
 Calligra could be the easiest way to start writing, if it wasn’t for the weird bugs, like not being able to set the default font.
-I recommend using Kwrite and Kile to produce your written content.
+I recommend using Kate and Kile to produce your written content.

 Calligra Sheets is your spreadsheet application.
 You can use it to produce your financial documents and contact lists and all kinds of things that you can do with a spreadsheet.
 Calligra Stage is definitely a valuable tool.
-Learn how to use them in your high performance, holistic home office.
+Learn how to use both of them in your high performance, holistic home office.

 Calligra Stage is KDE’s presentation application, enabling you to present information with attractive slides.
 I’ve used Calligra Stage a few times and have never encountered any obnoxious bugs, like I have in Calligra Words.
 Once you figure out how to use Calligra Stage, figure out how to produce custom templates and then, Calligra Stage will be a powerful addition to your content creation workflow.
 You can also create presentations in Kile and Latex.